View on GitHub

 The UBO register is an anti-corruption and anti-money-laundry system in Belgium, that keeps track of possible beneficiaries of companies and associations.
 For non-profit organizations and foundations, the following are considered effective beneficiaries:

 The UBO register must be kept updated each year with the effective beneficiaries of the association.
-It can be accessed with the Belgian ID card of one of the administrators registered as such at the CBE.
+It can be accessed with the Belgian ID card of one of the administrators registered as such at the crossroads bank.
 There is no limit date specified, but any change of beneficiaries must be registered within one month to the UBO register.

 Associations tax